oliversun9/road-to-glory-leetcode/README.md

 * P62.
 Unique Paths - I used dp with 2D array but it can be improved using only one array/vector.
 July 25, 21
 * P63.
 Unique Paths II - I modified the given matrix but I probably shouldn't have.
 July 25, 21
 * P64.
 Minimum Path Sum - My DP problem of the day, but unfortunately greedy doesn't solve it.
 July 26, 21
+* P73.
+Set Matrix Zeroes.
+The constant space solution not too hard to come up with, but took me a little while, probably more than ten minutes.
+I should've done it faster.
+Aug 6, 21
 * P75.
 Sort Colors - I used the four-subarrays method.
 July 29, 21
 * P91.
 Decode Ways - Essentially fibonacci number with checks.
 July 27, 21
 * P106.
 Construct Binary Tree from Inorder and Postorder Traversal - My solution perfomed a search in each iteration but then i learned from other solutions that store the results in a map is a better idea. - July 29, 21